lucamuscarnera/SimulatedCauchyOptimization/README.md

 # Euristics behind the algorithm

+Let $f : \mathbb R \rightarrow \mathbb R $ a non-convex function.
+Suppose that we are interested in finding $x^*$ , which is defined as $x^* := argmax f$.
+Let's assume that f , not only is convex, but is also not differentiable.
+The proposed algorithms tries to build a framework for global optimization in pathological situations.

 The main ingredient of the algorithm is the *Fundamental Solution of heat equation*.
 In particular, we would like to analyze the effect of taking a certain loss function as initial condition of a heat-equation based cauchy problem.